epics-extensions/c2dataviewer/README.md

 Filter out data which is out of user specified range (max & min)

+* Keep latest plot when stopping plotting [Done]

+* BUG: buffer size from configuration is not initialized properly.
+[Done]

 * Add trigger support

 * Handle PV disconnection in a more proper way